 Produced and hosted by Dean Lawrence R. Velvel.

 MSLAW’s public awareness-based television programs have won over 430 awards.
 Each program is produced and moderated by MSLAW professors, who also prepare the outlines.
-Dean Lawrence R. Velvel, Associate Dean and Professor Michael L. Coyne, and Assistant Dean and Professor Diane Sullivan have been responsible for hundreds of the programs.
+Dean Lawrence R. Velvel, Dean Elect and Professor Michael L. Coyne, and Assistant Dean and Professor Diane Sullivan have been responsible for hundreds of the programs.

 The programs now number over 530 since 1996.
 On each program, leading experts and authors discuss and answer questions about a major topic in their field, or important books they have written.
 The programs allow members of the public, including students at all levels of the educational process, to quickly become familiar with the most important ideas and facts relating to hundreds of different topics.